Kotlin-first design

 }

-Then mark you custom classes @Serializable:
+Then mark your custom classes @Serializable:

 @Serializable